anthonyb0634/github-tutorial/README.md

 ---
 ### Rolling Back Changes
 Messed up adding commiting or pushing?
-1. Use "git checkout -- filename" to undo an edit
-2. Use "git reset HEAD filename"
-3. Use "git reset HEAD filename"
-4. Use "git reset --soft HEAD~1" to undo a commit
-5. Use "git reset --hard HEAD~1"
----
 1. Use "git add <file>.." to update what will be commited.
 2. Use "git checkout -- <file>..." to discard adding a file to the stage.
 3. Use "git reset HEAD <file>..." to unstage.
-4. Use "git reset --hard HEAD~1" to nuke commit.
+4. Use "git reset --hard HEAD~1" to nuke the commit.
 5. Use "git reset HEAD~1" to undo the commit and keep changes.
 6. Use "git reset --soft HEAD~1" to undo your commit but leave your files